Sensirion/arduino-i2c-different-buses-example/README.md

 ## Example sketch

-You find a complete example under [differentI2cBusesExample.ino](differentI2cBusesExample/differentI2cBusesExample.ino).
+You find a complete example under [exampleArduinoUnoR4](exampleArduinoUnoR4/exampleArduinoUnoR4.ino).
-Make sure to only have the define for your board `#define ARDUINO_UNO_R4_WIFI 1` uncommented, which you find at the beginning of the sketch.

 # Other Arduino Boards